pascalkuthe/imara-diff/README.md

 The benchmark measures the runtime of performing a **line diff** between the collected files.
-As a measure of complexity for each change `(M + N) D` was used where `M` and `N` are the lengths of the two compared files and `D` is the length of the edit script required to transform these files into each other (determined with myers algorithm).
+As a measure of complexity for each change `(M + N) D` was used where `M` and `N` are the lengths of the two compared files and `D` is the length of the edit script required to transform these files into each other (determined with Myers algorithm).
 This complexity measure is used to divide the changes into 10 badges.
 The time to compute the line diffs in each badge was benchmarked.

 The plots below show the runtime for each **average** complexity (runtime is normalized by the number of diffs).
 Note that these plots are shown in logarithmic scale due to the large runtime of `similar` for complex diffs.
-Furthermore, to better highlight the performance of the histogram algorithm, the speedup of the histogram algorithm compared to the myers algorithm is shown separately.
+Furthermore, to better highlight the performance of the Histogram algorithm, the speedup of the Histogram algorithm compared to the Myers algorithm is shown separately.

 * [Linux](#Linux)
 * [Rust](#Rust)